KunyueXing/Mini-Instagram/MiniInstagram/README.md

      - key: userID
        - key: userID
        - value: true
-9. `User-group`
+9. `User-groups`
      - a list of users following the specific user under a certain group
      - key: userID
        - key: groupID
-         - key: userID
-         - value: true
+         - value: a hashmap contains all group members' `ID` as key and true or null as value
     - This makes it easy to query " a list of users followed and grouped by a specific user", etc.
 10. `Likes`
     * a list of users liked a specific post